Learning Granular Media Avalanche Behavior for Indirectly Manipulating Obstacles on a Granular Slope: Experiment Results and Discussions

 \subsection{Model Performance on Predicting Obstacle Movements}

-To evaluate the performance of our model in predicting obstacle movements, we place an obstacle on an undisturbed granular slope and test 15 excavation action locations; we reset the obstacle to the same location after each action.
-See Fig.~\ref{fig:SupModelPredictVsTruth} for a comparison between the predictions and the ground truth locations.
+To evaluate our model's performance in predicting obstacle movements, we place an obstacle on an undisturbed granular slope and test 15 excavation action locations; we reset the obstacle to the same spot after each action.
+See Figure~\ref{fig:SupModelPredictVsTruth} for a comparison between the predictions and the ground truth locations.
 The MAE for these 15 excavation actions is \SI{1.13}{\centi\meter}, below our \SI{2.5}{\centi\meter} threshold.
 Based on the promising MAE results, we use our trained model for planning in Sec.~\ref{sec:single leg} and Sec.~\ref{sec:real robot}.